gameknight007/gameknight007/README.md

 ## Hi there 👋

-I am an indie game developer and gamplay programmer. i also emjoy making lowpoly 3D assets using blender
+I am an indie game developer and gamplay programmer. i also enjoy making lowpoly 3D assets using blender